 The targets set through "Europe 2020" are focused on development, innovation and education.
 More specifically, one of the objectives of the Strategy is to minimize the percentage of early school leavers to 10% or less in each member state of the EU.
 Another aim is to ensure that at least 40% of young people have a higher education degree.
 E.U. also set as a priority the "Agenda for new skills and jobs” in order to modernize the labor market and empower people through lifelong skills’ development in order to increase participation in the labor market and achieve a better matching between supply and demand through the mobility of the workforce.

 Cyprus is committed to promote Lifelong Learning by creating an integrated strategic framework.
 The Planning Bureau took the initiative to coordinate the actions forming a coherent and integrated strategy for Lifelong Learning in Cyprus.
 These efforts led to the creation of a framework within which all stakeholders will work to promote and make lifelong learning a reality in Cyprus, called "National Strategy for Lifelong Learning 2007-2013."
-The Strategy has been developed through collaboration of the Planning Bureau with the Ministry of Education and Culture, the Ministry of Labor and Social Insurance, Cyprus Productivity Centre and the Human Resource Development Authority.
+The Strategy has been developed through collaboration of the Planning Bureau with the Ministry of Education, Sport and Youth, the Ministry of Labor and Social Insurance, Cyprus Productivity Centre and the Human Resource Development Authority.

 Lifelong learning is any learning activity, undertaken throughout someone’s life with the aim of improving knowledge, skills and competences within a personal, social and/or an employment perspective.
 Cyprus includes in the learning process the whole range of education, training and human resources development, either is formal, informal or workplace based learning.